To Define Treachery

 Hermione would feel downright comfortable here, he thought affectionately.

-He set the Othello in front of him and flipped it open.
+He set The Tempest in front of him and flipped it open.

 Act I Scene I.